DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-06-28-making-references-an-offer-condition.md

 ### After the candidate accepts an offer

-For this design, we’ve assumed that the candidate will:
+We’ve assumed that the candidate will:

 - request references at the same time as they accept an offer
 - be able to return to the candidate service and request more references, for example if there’s no response to a request

 When the candidate accepts an offer, the status of their application changes to ‘conditions pending’ as usual.
 A new ‘references’ page appears in their application, with content saying:

-- how many references the candidate has received - this will be hidden until at least 1 reference has been received
+- how many references the candidate has received - this will only be shown if at least one reference has been received
-- how many references the candidate has requested but not yet received
+- how many references the candidate has requested but not yet received - this only be shown if at least one reference has been requested but not received
 - what type of references they’ve requested, for example academic or professional
 - when they requested the references

+For example, if a candidate has requested one reference and requested one more then the content could be:

+> The candidate has received one reference.
+>
+> They have not yet received:
+>
+> - 1 professional reference requested on 13 June 2022

+If a candidate has requested 2 references and not received any then the content could be:

+> The candidate has not yet received:
+>
+> - 1 academic reference requested on 11 June 2022
+> - 1 school based reference requested on 11 June 2022

-We will not indicate reference requests which have been:
+We will not indicate which reference requests have been:

 - declined by the person asked to give the reference
 - cancelled by the candidate

 This is because users could interpret these as being negative, which would be unfair to candidates.
+We’ll leave them in the list of requested references.

 ### Receiving references